 She’d been a quality control engineer with Grimes, makers of aircraft and airport lighting, and she stayed on after Honeywell acquired it.
 There were not a lot of women in the field at the time but Carol enjoyed being a pioneer.
 Now, she proudly told me, her grandsons are aeronautical engineers carrying on a family tradition started by their grandmother.

 Three miles from where I’d reluctantly surrender my rented wheels, I stopped at a park to talk to Matthew Johnson and Danny Chen, free-style racing drone pilots.
 Where the Wright Brothers took the transportation innovation that was the bicycle and pushed it into the air, radio-controlled airplanes and quadcopters take advantage of advances in communication, optical, digital and radio technology.

 Wearing goggles that give them the point of view of the tiny cameras mounted on their aircraft, Matt and Danny fly remotely but see as if they were actually on the drone.
 Danny handed the goggles to me and flew the quadcopter around the obstacle course, looping and spinning through the air.
 How different is this from last century’s barnstormers who latched on to that newfangled airplane with a suicidal enthusiasm?

 Whether Orville and Wilbur could have imagined this outgrowth of their invention is difficult to say.
 Matthew, who grew up within biking distance of their home, said he can’t predict what might come next.

 “Being from Dayton you can’t help but think of the connection, obviously but it’s hard to see where the future of this is going to go.”

 I share that curiosity about the future.
-And I know now that sometimes the best way anticipate tomorrow is by looking backwards, which is another reason to hop on yesterday’s wonder vehicle and take a ride through the past.
+And I know now that sometimes the best way to anticipate tomorrow is by looking backward, which is another reason to hop on yesterday’s wonder vehicle and take a ride through the past.